-DOD NEWS DEFENSE.GOV — On May 2, 2011, U.S. Navy special operators carried out a Central Intelligence Agency-led operation to kill or capture Osama bin Laden, the founder of al-Qaida, the group responsible for many terrorist activities, including the 9/11 attacks.
+DOD NEWS DEFENSE.GOV — U.S. Navy special operators carried out a Central Intelligence Agency-led operation to kill or capture Osama bin Laden, the founder of al-Qaida, the group responsible for many terrorist activities, including the 9/11 attacks.
 The raid on the compound in Abbottabad, Pakistan, owned by OBL, as he was called, was launched from Afghanistan.

 People approach a wall surrounding a compound.